Why should you know the best oils for eyelashes? it is simple. In life, it’s almost always best to go with the natural option.

 I’m sure we’re all perfectly aware of Olive Oil, and that almost all of us have it in our kitchens right now.
 Still, when my boyfriend makes salad dressing for dinner, I doubt he knows how much he contributes to our family’s health.
 After all, did you know that eating two tablespoons of Olive Oil a day can reduce your risk of heart disease and protect your heart and blood cells from damage?

 Of course, Olive Oil also has a myriad of other uses.
 Rich in Vitamin E and Vitamin K, it is a powerful antioxidant that many women use to soften their skin, condition their hair, and promote hair growth and thickness.
 It is also known as one of the best home remedies for longer eyelashes, encouraging growth and making your lashes stronger, thicker, and less prone to damage.

 That said, don’t expect to see miracles the day after you start using it.
 Seeing the benefits of Olive Oil can take time.
 However, if you’re patient and use the oil regularly, you’ll begin to notice the difference in about a month.
-Also, be sure to store your Olive Oil in a cool, dry place, and to use it within three months of opening for the best results.
+Also, be sure to store your Olive Oil in a cool, dry place.
+And to use it within three months of opening for best results.